US children hospitalized with COVID in near-record numbers - NewsBreak

 Still, there are early indications that the variant causes milder illness than previous versions, and that the combination of the vaccine and the booster seems to protect people from its worst effects.

-Seattle Children’s also reported a bump in the number of children admitted over the past week.
-And while they are less seriously ill than those hospitalized over the summer, Dr. John McGuire cautioned that it is early in the omicron wave, and the full effects will become apparent over the next several weeks.
+Seattle Children s also reported a bump in the number of children admitted over the past week.
+And while they are less seriously ill than those hospitalized over the summer, Dr. John McGuire cautioned that it is early in the omicron wave, and the full effect will become apparent over the next several weeks.

 New York health authorities have also sounded the alarm.